Pierre Biétry: Early life and socialist activity

-Move right
+Ideological shift

 His break with socialism occurred around then, largely as a result of his opposition to the idea of a general strike as well as his overall disillusionment with the failure of socialist activity in France.
 Coupled with his advocacy of class co-operation to alleviate working class suffering, that made him quit the POF in 1900.
 He came to advocate non-political trade union activity and a corporatist relationship between the unions and the employers.
 He formed his own trade union, the Fédération nationale des jaunes de France in 1902.
 As a political arm to his union he also formed the National Socialist Party in 1903.
-Initially the new movement was fairly low-key, but it gained a surge in support in 1910-11 after a series of violent acts by the Confédération générale du travail led to many more conservative workers deserting their ranks.
+Initially the new movement was fairly low-key, but it gained a surge in support in 1910–11 after a series of violent acts by the Confédération générale du travail led to many more conservative workers deserting their ranks.
 Biétry's somewhat unusual approach to politics and his muddied ideology earned him widespread coverage in the press, which reported him as something of an oddity.

 According to his grandson Pierre Salinger, he was a deputy at the French National Assembly from 1906 to 1910, where his "highlight" was his "vigorous" and "heated" defense of Alfred Dreyfus when the latter was (falsely) accused of stealing military secrets.

 He became attracted to the antisemitism of Édouard Drumont and soon grafted it on to his corporatist anti-capitalism.
 His Jaunes movement surprisingly won the support of traditionally-conservative figures such as Victor Henri Rochefort and Paul Déroulède who were attracted to Biétry's patriotism as well as Drumont.
 He briefly enjoyed the support of Action Française, but Biétry's headstrong personality meant that was short-lived as it had hoped to dominate his movement.
 He was elected to Parliament in the 1906 election.